ScottEKendall/JAMF-Pro-Scripts/JAMFStaticGroupUtility/README.md

 1. Pass in the group NAME
 2. Pass in the action to take (Add or Remove)
-3. Set the parmater to Turn off the dialog display window
+3. Set the parameter to Turn off the dialog display window

 Example: